Application Deadline: January 31, 2023

 - projects conducted by non-profit individuals or groups; however, applications from for-profit individuals or groups will be considered based on the merits of the application.
 For-profit group applications involving partnerships with non-profit groups or individuals are given preference.

 - projects having additional sources of funding, such as grants, although matching funds are not required

 Consideration will be given to a geographic spread within the State among qualified projects.
 All projects must demonstrate how they support the mission of the Illinois Native Plant Society, as presented on the INPS Website: https://illinoisplants.org

 The project must be all or largely conducted in Illinois.

-Projects which require a permit, e.g. scientific collector’s permit, endangered species permit, nature preserves special use permit, or permit to conduct research on federal, state, county, or local municipality properties, will not be considered unless copies of these permit applications or copies of permits already in place are included as part of the application.
-For private property, documentation permitting access is required.
+Projects which require a permit, e.g. scientific collector’s permit, endangered species permit, nature preserves special use permit, or permit to conduct research on federal, state, county, or local municipality properties, will not be considered unless copies of these permit applications or copies of permits that are already in place are included as part of the application.
+For private property, documentation such as an email or letter permitting access is required.
 INPS will not submit permit applications.

 NOTE: To facilitate the process of receiving permits from the Illinois Nature Preserves Commission (INPC), it is strongly recommended that applicants whose research will be conducted on an IL Nature Preserve or a Land and Water Reserve contact landowners simultaneously with submitting a permit application to INPC.
 INPC will not issue permits without landowner approval, for both public and private lands.